cheerful/freckle-apidocs/content/v2/index.md

 The following rules define the general schema of the API:

-* Only HTTPS traffic is allowed when accessing the API. _You must use TLSv1.1 or TLSv1.2.
-TLSv1 support will end on January 31, 2016.
-We do not support any version of SSL._
+* Only HTTPS traffic is allowed when accessing the API. *You must use TLSv1.1 or TLSv1.2.* _SSLv3 and TLSv1 is not supported._
 * All data is sent and received as JSON, with the exception of [File Uploads](#uploading-files).
 * Blank fields are included as `null` in responses.
-* The ISO 8061 Date and Timestamp formats are used across the application (`YYYY-MM-DD` and `YYYY-MM-DDTHH:MM:SSZ` respectively).
+* Use ISO 8061 for dates and timestamps (`YYYY-MM-DD` and `YYYY-MM-DDTHH:MM:SSZ` respectively). _For timestamps, Freckle uses UTC internally; for consistency, please be sure to not accidentally use timestamps in your local time zone._

-## A User Agent is Required
+## User Agent (required)

 All API Requests must include a valid `User-Agent` header.
 Requests with no `User-Agent` header will be rejected.
-We recommend two options:

-* Your Freckle account subdomain
-* The name of the application
+We highly recommend to set a name and version, e.g. `MyFreckleBot/1.0`.
+This will help us help you better in case debugging is required!

 ### Example:
 ~~~
-User-Agent: My-Freckle-App
+User-Agent: MyFreckleBot/1.0
 ~~~

 ## Rate Limiting

 You can perform up to 2 requests per second from the same IP address.
-Requests that exceed this limit will return a `429 Too Many Requests` response.
+Requests that exceed this limit will at first be slowed down (for up to 5 requests total).
+If you send more requests than that, remaining requests will be dropped and return an empty `429 Too Many Requests` response.

 If you receive a `429` response, make sure to wait a little longer between requests.

 <%= headers 429 %>